pilathraj/info/postgres/compose/Readme.md

 ## Quick Start

 - Clone or download this repository
-- Go inside of directory, `cd compose-postgres`
+- Go inside of directory, `cd compose`
 - Run this command `docker-compose up -d`

 ## Environments